dannyjeck/dannyjeck.github.io/research.md

 **3D Surface Representation**
 <img style="float: right;" src="http://brianhhu.github.io/img/Fig_3DSurface.png" width="250">

 How the brain represents 3D surfaces and directs attention to these surfaces is not well known.
-We propose a neural model that is able to group together disparity-selective neurons that belong to a surface.
-Our model reproduces several psychophysical results related to the spread of attention across surfaces.
+We propose a neural model that groups together the disparity-selective neurons that belong to a surface.
+Our model also reproduces several psychophysical results related to the spread of attention across surfaces.

 Code | [Paper](http://brianhhu.github.io/files/Hu_etal15_3DSurface.pdf)